Tipser/slate/docs-v3/script/source/includes/_migration-guide.md

 - The config option `disableDialog` is no longer supported.
 It should be replaced by building an embedded product page (with `customUrls.productUrl` config option)
 - `openOldDialog` and `openOldCheckout` config options are no longer supported (the old dialog is no longer available)
-- `useCheckoutV2` config option has been removed (Chekcout 2.0 is always used when PSP is non-Klarna)
+- `useCheckoutV2` config option has been removed (Checkout 2.0 is always used when PSP is non-Klarna)